 - Crack Repair – This involves splits and ‘shakes’ filled with resin, injected and ‘stitched’ to effectively bond the timber together.

 - Joinery & Cosmetic – this involves repairing timber frames and joinery timbers.

 Structural Timber Resin Repair – Case Study

 Richardson & Starling carried out timber resin repair works at the Central Library in Edinburgh.
 Due to damp penetrating the external walls, structural timber beams were affected by wet rot.

 Our timber specialists removed the affected timber areas and treated the structure with a fungicidal solution to prevent further rot growth.
 The timber beam was strengthened using metal rods and covered with specialist resin.
 This repair returned the structural integrity to the beams and gave the client a cost-effective solution to deal with the rot problem.

-* No Charge if you Own the surveyed property located within 25 miles distance from our nearest branch.
+* No charge if you Own the surveyed property located within 25 miles from our nearest branch.
 An administration fee may apply if a written report is required (a charge may apply if the property is rented out or is situated further than 25 miles).
 Speak with your local branch who will be happy to help deal with your property problem.